Retirement gift ideas that actually matter

 Notice the thread?

-• Screen-free — Perfect for someone with newfound time.
+• Screen-free — Great for someone with newfound time

 Put in the effort.
 Make it personal.
-Give them something they'll actually treasure.
+Give them something they'll actually keep.

 Jordan